 - Walk through a layout mentally as if living in it: morning routine, cooking, eating, working, sleeping.
 Static viewing misses daily-use problems.

 - The lounge/dining area matters more than you think.
-Rain days, cold evenings, and work sessions happen often.
+Rain days, cold evenings, and work sessions happen often on extended trips.

-- Bathroom accessibility from the bedroom at night is a simple test that eliminates bad layouts quickly.
+- Test bathroom accessibility from the bedroom at night.
+This simple check eliminates bad layouts quickly.

 Comment (0)